jundalisay/superblist/content/en/social/supersociology/precrisis-years.md

 Basically, the model starts with data from the 13th century as written by David Hume and Adam Smith (who also happened to be historians).
 We then filled in data from the 18th century, after Hume and Smith died, up to 2013 in order to see whether the social patterns continued.

 If a stagflation does spark in 2019, then the pattern would be continuous.
-Note that such a pattern really represents the cycle of Western society which has imposed itself on the rest of the world through the colonial period, which then manifests as the political and economic systems of most countries.
+Note that such a pattern really represents the cycle of Western society which has imposed itself on the rest of the world through colonialism.
+The political and economic systems of most countries are based on the European system of:
+- Democratic elections
+- 3 Branches of goverment
+- Central Banking
+- Justice system of Judges, Lawyers, Prosecutors, etc

 The cycles of China* are probably different, meaning its stock bubbles are a Chinese thing and not really a part yet of the Western cycles which we are predicting here.
 (The problem with Chinese cycles is that none of us can read Chinese so we can't get data to plot.)